adrianHards/learning-frontend/README.md

 <br>

 💜's are reserved for resources I've used and recommend <br>
-🍿 are for video resources <br>
+🍿 are for videos <br>
-📖 are for reading resources <br>
+📖 are for reading material <br>
-👩‍💻 are for programming resources
+👩‍💻 are for challenges

 ### Table of Contents